 You could join an association or membership group to that offers its members the ability to purchase insurance through a group rate.
 The Insurance Partnership has a list of organizations who offer their members access to health insurance.

-You could decide to purchase your health insurance as an individual through an health insurance company.
+You could decide to purchase your health insurance as an individual through an health insurance compan, but be aware of #2 in the warning section.

 You are a Massachusetts resident and you will be uninsured in between academic years (i.e. you can't be in your college/university health plan during the summer months because you are not taking classes) or you are taking a semester off and will not be able to purchase health insurance through your college/university...